ibm-cloud-docs/billing-usage/enterprise.md

 Enterprises provide top-down usage reporting so that you can track the costs of resource usage from all accounts in the enterprise.
 Starting at the enterprise level, you can navigate within the enterprise structure to see the estimated usage costs within each account or account group.
 At the account level, enterprise users can view costs for each type of resource or service in the account.

 Enterprise administrators can provide granular access to users so that they can view usage only for certain account groups or accounts.
-For example, say your enterprise has account groups for each department, and each department has account groups for each team.
+For example, say that your enterprise has account groups for each department, and each department has account groups for each team.
    * You give your financial officer access to view the entire enterprise so that they can track and recover costs for each department.
    * You give each department lead access to view usage for everything in their department's account group.
    * You give each team lead access to view only the accounts in their team's account group.